blue0knight/Ruby-App/README.md

 # README

-This README would document the steps are necessary to get the application running with Rspec, capybara_webkit, devise with factory_girl and ffaker, and testing Admin Feature with simple_bdd.
+This README would document the steps  necessary to get the application running with Rspec, capybara_webkit, devise with factory_girl and ffaker, and testing Admin Feature with simple_bdd.